SAP-samples/teched2025-XP261/exercises/ex1/README.md

 # Exercise 1 - Import SAP back-end roles in SAP Cloud Identity Services

-In this exercise, we will import the back-en authorizations to IdDS.
-For this, we will create IPS source and target systems.
+In this exercise, you will import the back-en authorizations to IdDS.
+For this, you will create IPS source and target systems.
 <img src="/exercises/ex1/images/Intro1.png">

-* We will start by creating source systems for importing authorizations in SAP SCI from the SAP S/4 and the BTP subaccount.
+* you will start by creating source systems for importing authorizations in SAP SCI from the SAP S/4 and the BTP subaccount.
 * These authorization will be sent via IPS to the Entra ID tenant in [exercise 2](../ex2/README.md).
-Entra ID is the IdM solution responsible for centrally managing the assignments, therefore we need the SAP authorizations in the Entra ID tenant.
-For this purpose, we will create a target system that corresponds to Entra ID.
+Entra ID is the IdM solution responsible for centrally managing the assignments, therefore you need the SAP authorizations in the Entra ID tenant.
+For this purpose, you will create a target system that corresponds to Entra ID.
-* We will create systems for assignment and user provisioning to the SAP solutions
+* you will create systems for assignment and user provisioning to the SAP solutions